gordicaleksa/pytorch-GAT/README.md

 ## Cora visualized

-You can't start talking about GNNs without mentioning the single most famous graph dataset - the Cora citation network.
+You can't just start talking about GNNs without mentioning the single most famous graph dataset - the **Cora citation network**.

 Nodes in Cora represent research papers and the links are, you guessed it, citations between those papers.